Frequently Asked Questions

-The virtual conference offers 15 or 25 contact hours, depending upon the registration level you choose.
+The virtual conference offers different contact hours, depending upon the registration level you choose.
 The NCDA conference fully supports the NCDA Credentialing Commission's requirements for continuing education.
 NCDA is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 Sessions for which NBCC-approved clock hours will be awarded are identified in the app.
 The ACEP is solely responsible for all aspects of the program.

 How do I receive Continuing Education Clock Hours for this conference?
 Will I receive a certificate?